Start typing to search

 #VISITBALLARAT

-Mooramong
+Mooramong Estate

-The 600-acre nature reserve is also home to kangaroos, swamp wallabies and numerous birds including brolgas.
+The property is on a working farm of 4,000 acres running sheep and producing crops.
+The estate also incorporates the Mackinnon Nature Reserve home to kangaroos, swamp wallabies and numerous birds including brolgas.
 Many birds of prey, including wedge tailed eagles, can also be seen here.

 Content: National Trust (Victoria)